-Record cold temperatures pounded the upper plains and Midwest of the United States last winter.
-Wind chills in parts of Minnesota dipped down near 70 degrees below zero on one of the coldest days in history.
-It’s hard to go outside with the risk of frostbite and stinging-cold toes at those temperatures, but some people actually play football games in them.
+Nobody in their right minds would play football when the wind chill is below zero degrees.
+It’s hard to even go outside with the risk of frostbite and stinging-cold toes at those temperatures, but some people actually play football games in them.

 Over the years, cold spells have moved across the northern parts of the U.S. just in time for a National Football League matchup.
-While the players certainly have no choice but to bundle up and play, crazed fans brave the cold and ice to watch a game they’d probably get a better view of at home.
-Football waits for no one, but the five coldest games in NFL history will probably convince you to throw on some pajamas, brew up some spiked hot chocolate, and wait inside until springtime rolls around.
+While the players certainly have no choice but to bundle up and attempt to score touchdowns, crazed fans brave the cold and ice to watch a game they’d probably get a better view of at home.
+Football waits for no one, but the five coldest games in NFL history will probably convince you to throw on some pajamas, brew up some spiked hot chocolate and wait inside until springtime rolls around.

 Wind Chill: -24 degrees

-Eli Manning and the New York Giants beating Aaron Rodgers’ Green Bay Packers in overtime, 23-20, was only part of the story in this NFC Championship Game.
-The game itself was fantastic, as both teams traded blows until the very end, but the icy temperatures at Lambeau Field earned this one the nickname, “The Chilling Championship.”
+Eli Manning and the New York Giants beating Aaron Rodgers’ Green Bay Packers in overtime, 23-20, on January 20, 2008, in Green Bay, Wisconsin, was only part of the story in this NFC Championship Game.
+The game itself was fantastic, as both teams traded blows until the very end, but the icy game-time temperatures at Lambeau Field earned this one the nickname “The Chilling Championship.”

 Wind Chill: -25 degrees

 It’s probably a smart thing that the Minnesota Vikings moved indoors to play their home games at U.S. Bank Stadium because their last one outside at TCF Bank almost froze everyone where they stood.
-Minnesota kicker Blair Walsh’s late field goal sailed wide left to give Russell Wilson’s Seattle Seahawks a bone-chilling 10-9 victory in the NFC Divisional Playoff game.
+Minnesota kicker Blair Walsh’s late field goal sailed wide left to give Russell Wilson’s Seattle Seahawks a bone-chilling 10-9 victory in the NFC Divisional Playoff game on January 10, 2016 in Minneapolis, Minnesota.

 Wind Chill: -59 degrees